-Kristin Thorne is an Emmy-award winning investigative reporter for New York's top local news channel - WABC Channel 7 Eyewitness News.
+Kristin Thorne is a multi-Emmy-award winning investigative reporter for New York's most-watched local news channel - WABC Channel 7 Eyewitness News.

-She is the creator, writer, producer and reporter of WABC's True crime series, "Missing," which is currently streaming on Hulu.
+She is the creator, writer, producer and reporter of WABC's popular True crime series, "Missing," which also appears on Hulu.
 The show takes an in-depth look at the cold cases of missing people from the New York City area.
+The show won a New York Emmy Award in 2022.

-Kristin has been honored with many awards for her stories including an Emmy Award, two regional Edward R. Murrow Awards, several awards from the Associated Press Broadcasters Association and the Society of Professional Journalists.
+Kristin has been honored with many awards for her stories including two Emmy Awards, two regional Edward R. Murrow Awards, several awards from the Associated Press Broadcasters Association and the Society of Professional Journalists.
 She's received five Emmy Award nominations and four Folio Awards, which honor the best in Long Island journalism.

 Kristin has appeared extensively on 20/20 discussing her work on the Gabby Petito case.
 She's also appeared on various national morning news programs, including Good Morning America and CBS's The Early Show.